oneananda/react-native-apps/quick-countdown-timer/README.md

 ## Acknowledgements

-Thanks to the React Native community for their incredible tools and resources that make building mobile applications easier and more enjoyable!
+Thanks to the Expo and React Native community for their incredible tools and resources that make building mobile applications easier and more enjoyable!